center-for-threat-informed-defense/insider-threat-ttp-kb/docs/analysis.rst

 * Indicators deemed non-technical can typically be grouped into Financial Theft (T1657).
 These techniques can be broken down further into:

-    * Circumventing Security Controls: security checks put in place by an organization were circumvented to avoid detection (e.x. improper key control or avoidance of cameras)
+    * **Circumventing Security Controls**: security checks put in place by an organization were circumvented to avoid detection (e.x. improper key control or avoidance of cameras)

-    * Collusion: multiple employees worked together to perform actions such as sending all customers to one employee for compensation
+    * **Collusion**: multiple employees worked together to perform actions such as sending all customers to one employee for compensation

-    * Deceit for Personal Gain: Use of insider knowledge to decieve untrained employees
+    * **Deceit for Personal Gain**: Use of insider knowledge to decieve untrained employees

-    * Failure to Follow Procedure: Employees unintentionally or intentionally gave the wrong amount of money to a customer or not properly log cash flow
+    * **Failure to Follow Procedure**: Employees unintentionally or intentionally gave the wrong amount of money to a customer or not properly log cash flow

-    * Physical Theft: any type of theft that occurs with physical objects such as cash or physical machines
+    * **Physical Theft**: any type of theft that occurs with physical objects such as cash or physical machines

 Fraud